In March, a resourceful restaurant in Arrow Rock called Catalpa was hit hard by the pandemic.

 A serious car accident prompted a change of direction several years later.
 Huff ended up graduating from culinary school in Vermont and worked for a number of food establishments, including food services manager at Harvard Law School.

 She moved to Arrow Rock to be closer to her father and eventually opened Catalpa.
-Now she finds herself at another crossroads, considering whether to remain in Arrow Rock, revisit her restaurant plans or try something else entirely.
+Now she finds herself at another crossroads, considering whether to remain in the historic town, revisit her restaurant plans or try something else entirely.

 “It’s exciting to think that my life might be completely turned upside down again, and I change my career over this deal,” Huff said.